Nicholas Hoag: Personal life

 Nick Hoag was born in Gatineau, Quebec to parents Glenn Hoag and Donna Kastelic.
-His parents both played for the Canadian national volleyball team, with his father Glenn the current coach of the men's national team.
+His parents both played for the Canadian national volleyball team, with his father Glenn the former coach of the men's national team.
 Nick's older brother Christopher is also a member of the men's national volleyball program.

 Career

 Club

 Nick Hoag began his post high-school career by training at the Team Canada Full-time Training Center.
 In 2013, Nick joined French club Tours VB.
 Over the two years Nick spent there, he helped the team win both the French Cup and the French League in both seasons.
 Nick left the club to join Paris Volley for the 2015-16 season.
 He helped the team win the French League for the 9th time in the club's history.

 For the 2016-17 season, Nick signed with Italian club Power Volley Milano.
 Now he is playing 2020-21 season for Fenerbahce Hdi Sigorta Turkish club.